 - 1 (5.5 oz.) can Spicy V8 juice

 - 2 lbs. frozen packaged Louisiana crawfish tails, thawed*

-- In a Dutch oven or Magnalite pot, sauté the onion, bell peppers, and garlic in butter until golden brown.
+In a Dutch oven or Magnalite pot, sauté the onion, bell peppers, poblano, and garlic in butter until golden brown.

-- When the veggies are fragrant, stir in the can of Spicy V8 (or Hot Rotel, if preferred) and the Golden Mushroom Soup.
+When the veggies are fragrant, stir in the chopped okra, can of Spicy V8 and the Rotel.
 Bring to a soft boil and simmer on low-medium heat for 20 minutes.

-- While that's cooking, drain the juice from the crawfish tails and season with Tony Chachere's (or any Cajun seasoning you prefer).
-Add the crawfish to the pot and let simmer for an hour** or so, stirring every 10-15 minutes.
+While that’s cooking, drain the juice from the crawfish tails, rinse, and season with salt, pepper, cayenne, and paprika.
+Add the crawfish to the pot and let simmer for an hour or so, stirring every 10-15 minutes.

 Just before serving, stir cornstarch into étouffée to thicken.
 Ladle over rice.